-- Read aloud (students may request to pass)
+- Read aloud

 - Fill in and answer questions

 - Evaluate themselves

-- · Actively listen
+- Actively listen

-- · Respect others through encouragement and patience
+- Respect others through encouragement and patience

 - Share in group discussions (for 30 seconds to 1 minute per person)

 - Follow icons given

 - Practice confidentiality

 3. Reference imagery with values.

 Images help imprint values further.
 For example, the Value of Choice references a gift.
 The Value of Relationships references a bridge.
 This helps to strengthen lesson content through the development of associations.
 Use of association is a beneficial way for improving our ability to remember information.
 Facilitators will connect the information being explored with imagery so connections are made more deeply and recall of that information is made with greater accuracy.